 Companies like DoorDash, Postmates, Just Eat, Deliveroo, and Glovo are offering a no-touch delivery option to their customers.
 In India, Swiggy and Zomato have also introduced contactless delivery.
 Quick service restaurant chains such as McDonald’s and Domino’s have also launched zero-touch takeaway and delivery services.

-So, what is zero-touch delivery all about?
+So, what is zero-touch or contactless delivery all about?

 Zero-touch or contactless delivery is typically a white-glove delivery service with minimum contact between delivery executives and customers as food or groceries are left at a spot specified by the customer at the time of ordering.